 - Check line frequently for frays that may break easily.

 - Don’t leave bait unattended since pelicans, herons and other birds may attempt to take the bait from the line, which may result in entanglements.

-- Avoid casting near trees, utility lines and other areas where your line may get caught.
+- Cast away from trees, utility lines, wildlife and areas where line may get caught.

 - If you see improperly discarded fishing line while you are out, pick it up and stow it to be disposed of later.